-Cumulative Increase is defined as the sum of all emissions increases authorized by authorities to construct and permits to operate issued to a facility since the applicable cumulative increase baseline date, which is April 5, 1991, for POC, NOx, SO2, PM10, and CO, and August 31, 2016, for PM{2.5}.
+Cumulative Increase is defined as the sum of all emissions increases from new and modified sources permitted at a facility since the applicable cumulative increase baseline date, which is April 5, 1991, for POC, NOx, SO2, PM10, and CO, and August 31, 2016, for PM{2.5}.
 The cumulative increase for the facility is summarized in the table below.